mithi/react-philosophies/README.md

 ### Example 2
-Suppose you are assigned to make a component which fetches a list of unique points There is a button to either sort by x or y and a button to filter points that farther than a specific distance from the origin `(0, 0)`
+Suppose you are assigned to make a component which fetches a list of unique points There is a button to either sort by x or y and a button to change the max distance (increase + 10) .
+We filter points that farther than a specific distance from the origin `(0, 0)`

 <details>
   <summary> ❌ Not-so-good Solution  </summary>